uyuni-project/sumaform/README_ADVANCED.md

 ## Cucumber testsuite

 It is possible to run [the Cucumber testsuite for SUSE Manager](https://github.com/SUSE/spacewalk-testsuite-base/) by using the main.tf.libvirt-testsuite.example file.
-This will create a test server, client and minion instances, plus a coordination node called a `control-node` which runs the testsuite.
+This will create a test server, client and minion instances, plus a coordination node called a `controller` which runs the testsuite.

-You can select a branch of the Cucumber testsuite git repo via the `branch` variable in the control-node, default is `manager30` for the SUSE Manager 3.0 testsuite.
+You can select a branch of the Cucumber testsuite git repo via the `branch` variable in the `controller`, default is `manager30` for the SUSE Manager 3.0 testsuite.

 To start the testsuite, use:

 ```
-ssh -t root@control-node.tf.local run-testsuite
+ssh -t root@controller.tf.local run-testsuite
 ```

 Get HTML results with:
 ```
-scp root@control-node.tf.local://root/spacewalk-testsuite-base/output.html .
+scp root@controller.tf.local://root/spacewalk-testsuite-base/output.html .
 ```

 You can configure a `mirror` host for the testsuite and that will be beneficial deploy performance, but presently an Internet connection will still be needed to deploy test hosts correctly.